 Non-Payment of Rent

 California landlords are not allowed to unlawfully evict tenants.
-But if the tenant fails to make timely rent payments, the landlord may have the legal authority to evict the renter.
+But if the tenant fails to pay rent, the landlord may have the legal authority to evict the renter.

 According to the statutes governing rental properties in the state of California, the rent is considered overdue beginning the day following the date on which it was originally due.